XMCQCX/RadifyClass-RadifySkinEditor/README.md

 # Radify
-## A radial menu launcher with multi-ring layouts, submenus and interactive items.
+## A radial menu launcher with multi-ring layouts, submenus, and interactive items.

-Inspired by [Radial menu v4](https://www.autohotkey.com/boards/viewtopic.php?f=6&t=12078) by *Learning one*.
+Inspired by [Radial Menu v4](https://www.autohotkey.com/boards/viewtopic.php?f=6&t=12078) by *Learning one*.

 ---